quan-xue/ISBN-identification/README.md

 There is an optional debug mode, activated by -d or --debug.

-#### Demo (Demo folder)
-To check that you have setup the script properly, run the script on  demo.pdf.
-You should obtain the output, shown in the folder.

 ### B. Tesseract + CTPN
 This script uses the CTPN package for the detection of text boxes, as described in: